 The trading platform is also available in 16 different languages.

-Seeing as eToro has been around for so long, it has a wide variety of trading options available to its users.
-One such option is the Popular Investor-option, through which you can copy the moves of other successful traders.
-Another option is the “Crypto CopyFunds”-option.
+eToro has a wide variety of trading options available to its users.
+One such option is the “Crypto CopyFunds”-option, through which you can copy the moves of other successful traders.
 With that option, you can copy a cryptocurrency portfolio set up by an elite group of traders.
 There are an abundance of such options.

 For a new investor, the trading platform’s “virtual money accounts” might come in handy.
 Virtual money accounts are accounts where you get “fake money”, USD 100,000, that you can trade and invest with.
-In this way, you get a sense of how trading and investing works prior to taking a second mortgage on your house and doing it for real.
+In this way, you get a sense of how trading and investing works prior to doing it for real.
 With the virtual money accounts you will also have access to detailed market analysis and other information that will help you in your investment decision-making.

 eToro Trading fees

 This trading platform is different from most other trading platforms for cryptocurrencies in the sense that it doesn’t charge fees like most other.
 Instead, it charges fees in a more “traditional” way.
 Namely, through having a specified spread between the sell price and purchase price they offer.
 The spread is set out below but for BTC-deals, it is 0.75%.

 For instance, if a seller wants to sell Cryptocurrency X (made up) at eToro for USD 100, and a buyer wants to buy the same asset, eToro’s price will be slightly higher.
 How much higher depends on the spread.
 So if the spread is 1%, the buyer can buy the asset on the trading platform for USD 101.
 The difference between the sell price and the purchase price (USD 1), goes to the trading platform.
 The below is a printscreen (as of 17 November 2018) of the different spreads for the 10 biggest cryptocurrencies that the platform supports trading in: